jozsefszalma/chatgpt_prefrontal_cortex/README.md

 - "KEY", for your openai API key
 - "PROMPT_SYSTEM" (optionally) if you want to give your chatbot a default personality (e.g. helpful expert in area x)
-- "PROMPT_INHIBITOR" default instructions to the inhibitor model (i.e. what to look for, formatting the feedback in json etc) the below code is expecting the responses from the inhibitor in the following format: <br>
+- "PROMPT_INHIBITOR" default instructions to the inhibitor model (i.e. what to look for, formatting the feedback in json etc) my code is expecting the responses from the inhibitor in the following format: <br>
         {"decision": "pass", "explanation": ""}<br>
         {"decision": "inhibit", "explanation": ""} <br>
     so you need to engineer your prompt accordingly.